rhjaf/lab/dpdk-programming.md

 ```c
 rte_pktmbuf_mtod(bufs[i], struct rte_ether_hdr *);
 ```
-After that you can get these memory to ports and initilize them
+After that, you can get these memory to ports and initialize them
 ```c
 port_init(portid,mbuf_pool);
 ```